AlePioggia/NoSql-cli-emulator/docs/index.md

 ### Use case collection

-- Use case collection
-    - _where_ are the users?
+#### Users

-    Users access the system remotely via internet, using an API key;
+Users access the system remotely via internet, using an API key.

-    - _when_ and _how frequently_ do they interact with the system?
+#### Frequency ant timing of the interaction

-    interaction is very frequent and latency-sensitive, as a distributed key-value storage, the system is designed for high-throughput and low-latency access, potentially handling thousands of requests per second;
+Interaction is very frequent and latency-sensitive, as a distributed key-value storage, the system is designed for high-throughput and low-latency access, potentially handling thousands of requests per second.

-    - _how_ do they _interact_ with the system? which _devices_ are they using?
+#### Interaction specs and devices used

-    Users interact via http api calls, primarly using PCs, but also smartphone can send their requests, but it's unlikely since for now, there's no GUI, only cli app;
+Users interact via http api calls, primarly using PCs, but also smartphone can send their requests, but it's unlikely since for now, there's no GUI, only cli app.

-    - does the system need to _store_ user's __data__? _which_? _where_?
+#### How personal data or data in general, is handled

 The system does not store personal data, authentication is handled through API keys, sold separately.
 Only the key-value pairs submitted by users are stored, inside the storage containers/nodes

-    - most likely, there will be _multiple_ __roles__
+#### Roles

 There are 2 main roles, standard users have read-only access, admins have both read and write permissions.

 # Requirements